pfgithub/goilevelmod/README.md

 Flying - Enables/disables flying with WASD while in playing mode.
 Zooming - Enables/disables zooming with `Up`/`Down` while in playing mode.

-> Note: You cannot save your level with Flying or Zooming enabled.
+> Note: You cannot verify your level with Flying or Zooming enabled.

 Editing - Enables/disables editing your level.